MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/chrome-process.md

 When you use Chrome Process to host web applications in Unified Service Desk and select a file attachment, by design, Chrome Process prompts you to save the file to a local folder.
 After saving the file, you can open to view it.

-As an admin, **ChromeProcessDownloadPath** UII option enables you to set the default folder to save the attachments while using the chrome process pages, for example, C:\Users\*<user_name>*\Desktop\USD patch docs.
+As an admin, the **ChromeProcessDownloadPath** UII option enables you to set the default folder to save the attachments while using the chrome process pages, for example, C:\Users\*<user_name>*\Desktop\USD patch docs.
 The Chrome Process prompts you to save the file to a local folder:

 * If the field value is empty.

-* If the path provided is not a valid directory.
+* If the path provided is not a valid folder.

-* If the path selected do not have write permission.
+* If you do not have write permissions to the selected path.

 ### Add the ChromeProcessDownloadPath UII option